Owning a retail business means learning how to be scrappy, making the most of what you have, and adapting your business to the changing times.

 SEE ALSO: Survey Says: Facebook is King for Small Business

 If you’re the co-owner or co-manager of a shop, Google Hangouts can be particularly helpful.
 Not familiar with Hangouts?
-It’s an absolute must for conducting meetings or interviews remotely.
-You can create a hangout with numerous staff members while sharing screens and documents with ease.
-Able to download it on your phone, we especially like this app for those staff meetings on days where not everyone is scheduled.
+It’s an absolute must for conducting meetings or interviews remotely or sharing screens and documents remotely.
+And since Google is the most widely used email service, chances are your staff or potential employees will already have an account.
+They can easily download Hangouts from the app store on their mobile devices, and we especially like this app for those staff meetings on days where not everyone is scheduled.
 Never drag an employee into your shop on their off day again!

 For the busiest times of the year, we love Asana — a stellar project management app that will organize you and your retail staff in no time.
-Free to use, Asana lets you track projects from start to finish, assigning tasks to numerous individuals.
-Incredibly user friendly, it gives pricier project management tools a run for their money.
+Free to use for the basic plan, Asana lets you track projects from start to finish, assigning tasks to numerous individuals.
+It’s incredibly user-friendly and gives pricier project management tools a run for their money.

 If you’re a small business, you’re bound to do some marketing.
-If so, you should be using A Color Story — a photo-editing app with filters, tools, and simple light effects.
+If so, you should be using A Color Story — a photo-editing app with filters, tools, and simple light effects to create fresh and colorful photos.
+Since our iPhone and Android phones have such powerful cameras these days, a few edits with A Color Story will really make your images look professional.
 Use it for social media photos, website photos, or email marketing images.
 After all, even the best photographer can use a little boost now and again.

 If you’re looking for a simple and beautiful app to help you keep track of everyday to-do lists, Todoist is your newest obsession.
 You can access tasks from anywhere on any device.
-Now your employees won’t have to remind you to pick up your dry cleaning and your significant other can stop nagging you to run payroll.
+Now your employees won’t have to remind you to run payroll, and your significant other can stop nagging you to pick up your dry cleaning.
 Life simplified.
 Period.

 If you’re still looking for additional business apps, wander over to GetApp — an online marketplace that will help you find everything from finance and accounting apps to project management apps.

-If these small business apps have inspired you to work smarter, not harder, we’ve done our job.
-But if we’ve left out a few of your personal favorites, let us know!
+If these retail apps have inspired you to work smarter, not harder, we’ve done our job.
+But if we’ve left out a few of your personal favorites, let us know your best retail apps!
 Leave us a comment below or tweet at us @ShopKeep.